Make Keto Scotch Eggs in the Air Fryer

 1

 Place eggs into the air fryer using an egg insert and set it to 16 minutes at 260 degrees.
-Rinse in cold water and peel shells from the hard-boiled eggs.
+When done, rinse the eggs in cold water and peel shells from the hard-boiled eggs.

 2